subham-proj/covid-19/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was Created with [Create React App](https://github.com/facebook/create-react-app) and styled using MDBReact and Material-Ui

 ## Available Scripts